evelynzhang5/recipe_rating/README.md

 ## Baseline Model
 We used the Random Forest Classifier with two parameters in the baseline model.

 1. `contains_meat`: As in the hypothesis section mentioned, people are likely to rate dishes with meat lower than the dishes without meat.
 This is a nominal variable that affact rating.
 We transformed the booleans into integers with 1 means True and 0 means False.

 2. `minutes`: The minutes column is a continuous, numerical variable in the dataframe.
 We used StandardScaler() to standardize the data.
 We used k-fold cross validation to seperate the data into training group and testing group.
 The test group contains 20% of the data while the train group contians 80% of the data.

 The statistics produced by the baseline model is as follows:

-Accuracy: 0.7728642203628608
+**Accuracy** 0.7728642203628608
-F1-Score: 0.6747765701443748
+**F1-Score** 0.6747765701443748

 Our baseline has a pretty high accuracy and F1-score.
 The f1-score shows that our baseline model is not overconfident and does not miss to many actual positives.